Fact, Fiction and Fallacy: New eBook Debunks Labor Union Myths

 The Reimagining Labor Unions eBook is part of the McKinney & Associates Voice Matters: Social Justice series.
 Past editions are featured on the firm’s blog and cover a range of topics including voting rights, racial stereotypes, civil liberties, and health equity.
 The eBook series grew out of Voice Matters: An Anthology of Public Relations With A Conscience.
 The eBooks accommodate compelling voices that showcase and continue the Voice Matters anthology.

-McKinney & Associates was established in 1990 with a commitment to social justice that has been sustained for more than 20 years.
+McKinney & Associates was established in 1990 with a commitment to social justice that has been sustained for nearly 25 years.
 From the beginning, McKinney has skillfully practiced public relations with a conscience for local, national and international organizations.

 For more on Voice Matters: An Anthology of Public Relations with a Conscience click here.